 LAY SUMMARY

 The oyster gill proteome (expressed proteins) was sequenced using shotgun proteomics.
-This effort represents the first time that .
-The data provide insight into the dynamic functions of this tissue.
+This effort represents the first time that a global, non-gel based approach has been used to characterize proteins from oyster gill.
+The data provide insight into the dynamic functions of this tissue and demonstrate the viability of this approach.

 Shotgun proteomics as a viable approach for biological discovery in the Pacific oyster